What Bash Scripting Is and Why Server Administrators Rely on It

 check_disk_space

 Functions accept arguments just like command-line arguments.
-Inside the function, $1 is the first argument, $2 is the second, and so on. $# holds the argument count.
+Inside the function, $1 is the first argument, $2 is the second, and so on. $# holds the total argument count.

 rotate_log() {